St. Francis Dam: Planning and design

 A surprising aspect of the early geologic exploration came later, when the need for a dam arose.
 Although Mulholland wrote of the unstable nature of the face of schist on the eastern side of the canyon in his annual report to the Board of Public Works in 1911, this fact was either misjudged or ignored by Stanley Dunham, the construction supervisor of the St. Francis Dam.
 Dunham testified, at the coroner's inquest, that tests which he had ordered yielded results which showed the rock to be hard and of the same nature throughout the entire area which became the eastern abutment.
 His opinion was that this area was more than suitable for construction of the dam.

-The population of Los Angeles was increasing rapidly.
-In 1900 the population was slightly over 100,000.
-By 1910, it had become more than three times that number at 320,000, and by 1920 the figure reached 576,673.
+The population of Los Angeles had been increasing rapidly.
+In 1900, the population was slightly more than 100,000.
+By 1910, it had more than tripled to 320,000, and by 1920 it had reached 576,673.
 This unexpectedly rapid growth brought a demand for a larger water supply.
 Between 1920 and 1926, seven smaller reservoirs were built and modifications were made to raise the height of the water bureau's largest of the time, the Lower San Fernando reservoir, by seven feet, but the need for a still-larger reservoir was clear.

 Originally, the planned site of this new large reservoir was to be in Big Tujunga Canyon, above the community now known as Sunland, in the northeast portion of the San Fernando Valley, but the high asking prices of the ranches and private land which had to be acquired were, in Mulholland's view, an attempted hold-up of the city.
 He ceased attempts at purchasing those lands and, either forgetful of or disregarding his earlier acknowledgement of geological problems at the site, renewed his interest in the area he had explored twelve years earlier, the federally owned and far less expensive private land in San Francisquito Canyon.